Nexium delayed-release capsulesPronunciation

 Brand Name: Nexium

-Nexium delayed-release capsules is used for:
+Nexium delayed-release capsules are used for:

 Treating heartburn or irritation of the esophagus caused by gastroesophageal reflux disease (GERD).
 It may also be used to prevent stomach ulcers caused by nonsteroidal anti-inflammatory drugs (NSAIDs).
 It may also be used with certain antibiotics to treat ulcers of the small intestines and to prevent them from coming back.
 It may also be used to treat conditions that cause your body to make too much stomach acid (eg, Zollinger-Ellison syndrome).
 It may also be used for other conditions as determined by your doctor.